MUTANT: A Recipe for Multilingual Tokenizer Design: Implementation

 \subsection{Tokenizer implementation}

+Our training code for the tokenizer is based on the open implementation of SuperBPE\footnote{\url{https://github.com/PythonNut/superbpe/tree/main}} using HuggingFace library~\citep{jain2022hugging}.
+We first curate a multilingual corpus of $\sim$50G from OLMo~\citep{olmo20252olmo2furious}, Wikipedia\footnote{\url{https://en.wikipedia.org/wiki/}}, books, PDFs, Common Crawl, and the Sangraha dataset \citep{khan2024indicllmsuite} where we sample our tokenizer training data from varied sources to get enough representation of the different languages individually.
+English data was mostly sampled from OLMo and code data from Stackv2~\citep{lozhkov2024starcoder}.
+The common crawl corpus was language-identified using fastText LID, deduplicated using MinHash, filtered for boilerplate and HTML artifacts, normalized using Unicode NFKC and script-validated to reduce cross-script contamination, similar to FineWeb \citep{penedo2024fineweb}.
+The final MUTANT-Indic tokenizer uses a shared vocabulary of $200$K tokens, distributed across language scripts and is trained on $10$GB of multilingual high quality data.

-We based our training code for the tokenizer on the open implementation of SuperBPE\footnote{\url{https://github.com/PythonNut/superbpe/tree/main}} using HuggingFace library~\citep{jain2022hugging}.
-We also explored merging tokenizers based on the default priority based BPE in SentencePiece\footnote{\url{https://github.com/google/sentencepiece}}.
+In our work, we also explored merging tokenizers based on the default priority based BPE in SentencePiece\footnote{\url{https://github.com/google/sentencepiece}}.
 While we explored implementing the multi-word two stage curriculum in the SentencePiece, we found that it was not trivial.
 On the other hand, HuggingFace showed issues with the merging strategy.
 We thus relied on different implementations for different approaches.